blockwork-eda/blockwork/docs/syntax/transforms.md

 ### IEnv

-`IEnv` is used to pass arbitrary environment into the container when the, as opposed to the `env='NAME'` field option which is used to pass specific environment variables with a name known when the transform is defined.
-This is useful for writing generic and reusable transforms. `IEnv` accepts the following value types:
+`IEnv` is used to pass arbitrary environment into the container, as opposed to the `env='NAME'` field option which is used to pass specific environment variables with a name known when the transform is defined.
+This is useful for writing generic and reusable transforms. `IEnv` accepts the following value
+types:

  - `str`
  - `int`/`float` (coerced to `str`)